 By: Legacy Staff

-Mitchell, who would have turned 111 today, wrote most of the novel in secret, fearing failure and a lack of encouragement.
+Mitchell wrote most of the novel in secret, fearing failure and discouragement.
 Even after she steeled herself and gave a partial manuscript to a publisher, she changed her mind and tried to get it back.
-Luckily for us, the publisher had already begun reading it… and he loved what he'd read.
-Mitchell completed the novel at his urging, and the rest is literary and cinematic history.
+Lucky for us, the publisher had already begun reading it — and he loved what he'd read.
+At his urging, Mitchell completed the novel, and the rest is literary and cinematic history.

 Rhett tells Scarlett, "You need kissing badly."

-Clark Gable utters one of the most famous lines in movie history.
+Clark Gable as Rhett Butler utters one of the most famous lines in movie history.

-And Scarlett displays her strength against a backdrop of one of cinema's most gorgeous shots.
+And Scarlett O'Hara (Vivien Leigh) displays her strength against a backdrop of one of cinema's most gorgeous shots.